AdaCore/training_material/courses/fundamentals_of_ada/210_subprogram_contracts.rst

           Pre  => This < Integer'Last,
           Post => This = This'Old + 1;

-* Makes a copy so `limited` types not supported
-* Could be expensive!
+* Copies can be expensive!

 -----------------------------
 Example for Attribute 'Old